E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
 E-Code is a web-based collaborative IDE with AI assistance, offering code editing, terminal access, file management, and an autonomous AI agent.
 Its primary purpose is to facilitate rapid prototyping and education.
 The platform aims for enterprise-grade scalability, multi-provider AI model selection, real-time collaboration, robust security, and the ability to create autonomous workspaces from a natural language prompt to a live preview with streaming progress.
-Key capabilities include a mobile IDE with full feature parity and VS Code-level features.
+Key capabilities include Monaco-based code editing with keyboard shortcuts (30+), real-time WebSocket streaming, and responsive UI design (cross-device verification pending).

 ## User Preferences
 - **Communication:** Simple, everyday language